-In this work, we develop a formalism for the analysis of the spatial component of an arbitrary high-spin three-fermion wave function in terms of fundamental many-body invariants of the Pauli principle called \emph{shapes}~\cite{Sunko16-1}, and apply it to a non-trivial realistic example.
+In this work, we develop a formalism for the analysis of the spatial component of an arbitrary highest-spin three-fermion wave function in terms of fundamental many-body invariants of the Pauli principle called \emph{shapes}~\cite{Sunko16-1}, and apply it to a non-trivial realistic example.
 The method is based on Hilbert's ground-breaking result that invariants of all the classical and finite groups are finitely generated~\cite{Sturmfels08}.
 In our context, it means that there is only a finite number of intrinsically different ways a many-body wave function can satisfy the Pauli principle.
+A pedagogical introduction to shapes from the perspective of invariant theory is found in Ref.~\cite{Sunko22}.
 In particular, there are $36$ distinct shapes for $3$ fermions.
 Furthermore, these $36$ shapes fall into only $11$ classes according to the particular ways their antisymmetries split along the lower spatial dimensions.
 For example, one such class comprises four shapes that are all antisymmetric in the $xy$ plane and constant in the $z$ direction, another one encompasses those symmetric in a single plane and antisymmetric in the orthogonal directions, etc.